 • Occasional commentator on Agenda, The Nation and 360

-• Occasional panellist on Radio Rhema with Pat Brittenden Mornings
+• Occasional panelist on Radio Rhema with Pat Brittenden Mornings

-• Occasional panellist on George FM with David Farrier
+• Occasional panelist on George FM with David Farrier

 • Weekly politics segment with Paul Holmes on NewstalkZB on Saturdays